jw-chappell/myrecipes-website/README.md

 Want to turn each link into cards.

-Want to add a check box that saves.
+Add a check box that saves.

-Want to add a search bar to each page.
+Add a search bar to each page.

+Possible category each meal